-Re: - Financial reporting - Construction, Forestry, Maritime, Mining and Energy Union, Mining and Energy Division - for year ending 31 December 2019 (FR2019/355)
+Construction, Forestry, Maritime, Mining and Energy Union - Mining and Energy Division Financial Report for the year ended 31 December 2020 - (FR2020/333)

-I refer to the financial report of the Mining and Energy Division in respect of the year ending 31 December 2019.
-The documents were lodged with the Registered Organisations Commission ('ROC') on 1 June 2020.
+I acknowledge receipt of the financial report for the year ended 31 December 2020 for the Construction, Forestry, Maritime, Mining and Energy Union - Mining and Energy Division.
+The documents were lodged with the Registered Organisations Commission (the ROC) on 28 May 2021.

-The financial report has been filed.
+The financial report has now been filed.

 The financial report was filed based on a primary review.
-This involved confirming whether the financial reporting timelines required under s.253, s.265, s.266 and s.268 of the Fair Work (Registered Organisations) Act 2009 (RO Act) have been satisfied, all documents required under s.268 of the RO Act were lodged and that various disclosure requirements under the Australian Accounting Standards, RO Act and reporting guidelines have been complied with.
+This involved confirming that the financial reporting timelines required under s.253, s.265, s.266 and s.268 of the Fair Work (Registered Organisations) Act 2009 (RO Act) have been satisfied, all documents required under s.268 of the RO Act were lodged and that various disclosure requirements under the Australian Accounting Standards, RO Act and reporting guidelines have been complied with.
 A primary review does not examine all disclosure requirements.

-Please note the report for year ending 31 December 2020 may be subject to an advanced compliance review.
+Please note that the financial report for the year ending 31 December 2021 may be subject to an advanced compliance review.